It's Legal and More Common Than You Think

 Yes, you can absolutely have multiple life insurance policies, and there is no legal limit on how many you can hold.
-In the United States, insurers are permitted to issue policies to individuals who already have coverage elsewhere, as long as the total coverage is financially justified.
-What insurers do care about is that your combined coverage is proportionate to your actual financial needs — not whether you have multiple policies.
+In the United States, insurers are permitted to issue policies to individuals who already have coverage elsewhere, and there is no fixed cap on the number of policies you may own, even from different insurers.
+What insurers do care about is that your combined coverage is proportionate to your actual financial needs, not whether you have multiple policies.

-Most life insurance underwriters will approve total coverage of roughly 10 to 30 times your annual income, depending on your age, health, net worth, and specific financial obligations.
+Most life insurance underwriters in 2026 will approve total coverage in the range of 10 to 30 times your annual income, with Guardian suggesting up to 30 times income for ages 18 to 40, 20 times for 41 to 50, 15 times for 51 to 60, and 10 times for 61 to 65.
 This range exists to prevent "over-insurance," a scenario where a policy payout would exceed any reasonable financial loss.
-As long as your combined coverage falls within those limits, holding policies from two, three, or even more different insurers is perfectly acceptable.

 Why People Choose Multiple Life Insurance Policies